weihanyeo/ROS-Gazebo_tutorial/README.md

-# mybot_ws: URDF Model for Gazebo Integrated with ROS
+# URDF Model for Gazebo Integrated with ROS

 This repository contains a URDF (Unified Robot Description Format) model for a robot called "mybot", designed to work with Gazebo and integrated with ROS (Robot Operating System).